kubeflow/community/proposals/bootstrapping.md

     watch,
     list
 ```
-** 2. Modify bootstrapper so it doesn't do deployment but only writes to the Persistent Volume.
+** 2. Modify bootstrapper so it doesn't do deployment but only writes the kubeflow application to the Persistent Volume.
 Deployment is executed by a different golang cmd run by the active user and described in the Deployment section **

 #### New Components

+** 1. Create a deployer golang cmd that:**
+- runs the authn phase (see the rbac proposal)
-** 1. Create a deployer golang cmd that deploys the kubeflow application generated to the Persistent Volume:**
+- deploys the kubeflow application generated in the Persistent Volume

 ## Alternatives Considered